Incremental Refinements and Multiple Descriptions with Feedback

-\begin{lemma}[Slope of the operational RDF of a generalized Gaussian source] The slope of the operational RDF of the generalized Gaussian source under the $p$-th power distortion criterion and when using the select-non-zero estimator on $K$ independent encodings, coincides with the slope of Shannon's RDF at zero rates, and is given by:
+\begin{theorem} [Asymptotic slope optimality of $K$ independent encodings of the generalized Gaussian source and select-non-zero estimation] The slope of the operational RDF of the generalized Gaussian source under the $p$-th power distortion criterion and when using the select-non-zero estimator on $K$ independent encodings, coincides with the slope of Shannon's RDF at zero rates, and is given by: